LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * [Wait for TestFlight](#wait-for-testflight)
     * [Install or Confirm Installation](#install-or-confirm-installation)

+    Ignore the email that says you need to fix "issues" in your app.
+You are not selling the app in the app store; so no action is required.
+The app you built is for personal use for you or a family member.

 ### Accept Agreements

 Sign in to your [Apple Developer account](https://developer.apple.com/account).
 If there are agreements you have not accepted, you will get errors when you try to Build that indicate your Apple <code>Secrets</code> are incorrect - that is very unlikely.